img

 A multicloud solution is portable – it is developed on cloud-native, open-source technologies like Kubernetes and is supported by several cloud vendors’ cloud infrastructures.

-How Does a Multicloud Approach Work?
+How Does a Multicloud Approach Works?

 Other scenarios also exist.
 For example, you may want the same application services to run in various cloud environments with minimal, if any, changes to the application code.
 This approach once entailed significant challenges.
 However, open-source technologies like Kubernetes have made it much more convenient today.